Part of the Sam Check Cashing Machine chain · locations

 Want to learn more?
 Read our Financial Wellness Guides for in-depth explanations and practical advice.

 Affiliate Disclosure: CreditDoc may earn a commission when you click links to SAM Check Cashing Machine and other services.
 These commissions help us maintain our free research.
-Our editorial team independently evaluates all services.
-Compensation does not influence our ratings or rankings.
+Compensation does not determine whether a provider can be covered; visible star ratings use stored Google review ratings when available.
 Learn more.